raboof/reproducible-builds-certification-repository/README.md

 for [reproducible builds](https://reproducible-builds.org)

-Debian has a proof-of-concept [buildinfo server](https://github.com/lamby/buildinfo.debian.net), might be interesting to consider if that is or can be made suiable for more general use.
+Debian has a proof-of-concept [buildinfo server](https://github.com/lamby/buildinfo.debian.net), might be interesting to consider if that is or can be made suitable for more general use.

 ## Storage